Psychiatrist: Pakistan

 In Pakistan, one must complete basic medical education, an MBBS, then get registered with the Pakistan Medical and Dental Council (PMDC) as a general practitioner after a one-year mandatory internship, house job.
 After registration with PMDC, one has to take the FCPS-I exam.
 After that, they pursue four additional years of training in psychiatry at the College of Physicians and Surgeons Pakistan.
-Training includes rotations in general medicine, neurology, and clinical psychology for 3 months each, during the first two years.
-There is a mid-exam intermediate module and a final exam after 4 years.
+Training includes rotations in general medicine, neurology, and clinical psychology for three months each, during the first two years.
+There is a mid-exam intermediate module and a final exam after four years.

+Hong Kong

+In the Hong Kong Special Administrative Region (HKSAR), psychiatrists are required to obtain a medical degree, followed by a minimum of six years of specialized training.
+Then, they must achieve fellowship at the Hong Kong College of Psychiatrists and attain the qualification of 'specialist in psychiatry' from the Medical Council.
+Certified psychiatrists are included in the registry.

+The fees charged by specialist psychiatrists vary.
+In private clinics, the cost of a consultation starts from HK$1,500.
+Compared to private clinics, the fees for specialist outpatient services of the Hospital Authority are lower, but the waiting time can be as long as two years.
+For Eligible Persons, the first consultation fee is HK$135, and each subsequent consultation fee is HK$80.
+Additionally, the cost for each type of medication is HK$15.

-UK and the Republic of Ireland
+United Kingdom and Ireland

 In the United Kingdom, psychiatrists must hold a medical degree.
-Following this, the individual will work as a foundation house officer for two additional years in the UK, or one year as an intern in the Republic of Ireland to achieve registration as a basic medical practitioner.
-Training in psychiatry can then begin and it is taken in two parts: three years of basic specialist training culminating in the MRCPsych exam, followed by three years of higher specialist training referred to as "ST4-6" in the UK and "Senior Registrar Training" in the Republic of Ireland.
+Following this, the individual will work as a foundation house officer for two additional years in the UK, or one year as an intern in Ireland to achieve registration as a basic medical practitioner.
+Training in psychiatry can then begin and it is taken in two parts: three years of basic specialist training culminating in the MRCPsych exam, followed by three years of higher specialist training referred to as "ST4-6" in the UK and "Senior Registrar Training" in Ireland.
 Candidates with MRCPsych degree and complete basic training must reinterview for higher specialist training.
 At this stage, the development of special interests such as forensic or child/adolescent takes place.
 At the end of 3 years of higher specialist training, candidates are awarded a Certificate of Completion of (Specialist) Training (CC(S)T).
 At this stage, the psychiatrist can register as a specialist, and the qualification of CC(S)T is recognized in all EU/EEA states.
 As such, training in the UK and Ireland is considerably longer than in the US or Canada and frequently takes around 8–9 years following graduation from medical school.
 Those with a CC(S)T will be able to apply for consultant posts.
 Those with training from outside the EU/EEA should consult local/native medical boards to review their qualifications and eligibility for equivalence recognition (for example, those with a US residency and ABPN qualification).